sysagnostic/website/content/english/blog/isolating-postgres-instances.md

     user.slice                   loaded active active User and Session Slice

-You may have noticed that slices are themselves organized into a hierarchy, which means there can be slices inside slices.
+You may have noticed that slices are organized into a hierarchy, which means slices may contain other slices.

 The root slice is `-.slice`.